Setting up a Custom Domain with GoDaddy

 8. Scroll down until you locate "Forwarding".
 Once located, click the pencil icon.

 9. Forward your domain to the CNAME you just set up in the previous set (e.g. www.MyDomain.com).
 Make sure you click the dropdown to forward to https://.
-The default http:// will not work as your sits is https secure.
+The default http:// will not work as your site is https secure.

 This will ensure that your clients will land on your PhotoShelter website whether or not they include the "www" in the address.
 In this example, we are using the domain "laurenshelter.us," with a CNAME of "www."
 This means we would place www.laurenshelter.us in the Forward To field as you see in the example above.